Carmen Blubaugh (cblubau at clemson.edu)

 PhD, Entomology, Purdue University (2015)

 MS, Environmental Science, Indiana University (2010)

 Nick is a PhD student in the Blubaugh Lab, and he came to us in August 2019 after finishing an MS at Iowa State University where he studied native bee community responses to prescribed fire and sustainable pasture management.
 Nick will examine costs and benefits of weed diversity in agroecosystems, focusing on functional traits of non-crop plants that promote conservation biological control while protecting crop yields.

-Mary-Frances is a Plant and Environmental Sciences major at Clemson, and spent summer 2019 measuring the pest management consequences of excess organic fertilizers.
+Mary-Frances is a Plant and Environmental Sciences major at Clemson, and spent summer 2019 and 2020 measuring the pest management consequences of excess organic fertilizers.
 As our resident insect taxonomy expert, Mary-Frances completed insect surveys on thousands of squash, tomato, and bean plants.
 She’s analyzing her huge data set to examine relationships between soil fertility, plant chemistry, herbivore pressure, and natural enemy attraction.

 Annie is an Environmental and Natural Resources Management major, and joined us for a research internship this summer through Clemson’s EUREKA program, and examined effects of structural habitat complexity on seed consumption by small mammals, fire ants, and native insect granivores.

 Although she’s very bad at following instructions, Rosie is an occasional field assistant and a placeholder for future amazing students!
 We’re currently recruiting students, so please check out my mentoring page if you’re interested in joining the lab.